-According to the Company's articles of incorporation, the Company shall allocate no less than 2% of the profit as employee remuneration and no more than 5% as directors' remuneration when there is profit for the year.
+In accordance with the articles of incorporation, the Company should contribute no less than 2% of the profit as employee remuneration and less than 5% as directors' remuneration when there is profit for the year.
 The distribution of remuneration shall be approved by the majority of directors at the Board of Directors meeting, attended by more than two thirds of the directors; thereafter, to be submitted during the shareholders' meeting.
 The recipients of shares and cash may include the employees of the Company's affiliated companies who meet certain conditions.

-For the years ended December 31, 2020 and 2019, the Company estimated its employee remuneration amounting to \$14,000 thousand and \$15,000 thousand, and directors' remuneration amounting to \$4,000 thousand and \$4,000 thousand, respectively.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles.
+For the years ended December 31, 2021 and 2020, the Company estimated its employee remuneration at \$17,000 thousand and \$14,000 thousand, and directors' remuneration at \$4,450 thousand and \$4,000 thousand, respectively.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration of employees and directors of each period, multiplied by the percentage of remuneration of employees and directors as specified in the Company's Articles.
 These remunerations were expensed under operating costs or operating expenses each year.
 The differences between accrual and actual distribution, if any, would be treated as changes in accounting estimates and recognized as profit or loss in next year.
-The amounts, as stated in the financial statements, were identical to those of the actual distributions for 2020 and 2019.
+The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2021 and 2020.